smachay/-java-advanced-techniques/README.md

 Simple spring boot SOAP web service that creates person endpoint returning person data.

 # Lab 9
-An application that allows a user to encrypt and decrypt files with RSA and AES algorithm.
+An application that allows a user to encrypt and decrypt files with RSA and AES algorithms.
 Users must create their own Keystore and RSA/AES keys to use an application.